atomix/atomix/README.md

 cluster.
 For instance, if the current node is not listed as one of the given resources' replicas, the resource will be created and join the resource's replica cluster via a gossip protocol.
 For more information read about [the Copycat cluster](#the-copycat-cluster)

-## The Copycat dependency hierarchy
-The Copycat project is organized into a number of modules based on specific use cases.

-#### copycat-api
-The `copycat-api` module is a high-level project that aggregates all the separate Copycat modules.

-#### copycat-core
-The `copycat-core` module is the core of Copycat which provides the base Raft implementation, configuration, cluster management, messaging, logs, and protocol interfaces.

-#### event-log
-The `copycat-event-log` module is an event log implementation built on the Raft consensus protocol.
-The event log supports both small strongly consistent event logs and large eventually consistent event logs via a gossip protocol.

-#### state-log
-The `copycat-state-log` module is a strongly consistent, snapshottable log built on the Raft consensus protocol.

-#### state-machine
-The `copycat-state-machine` module provides a high-level state machine API on top of the `copycat-state-log` API.

-#### leader-election
-The `copycat-leader-election` module provides a simple Raft-based distributed leader election API.

-#### collections
-The `copycat-collections` module provides strongly- and eventually-consistent log-based distributed data structures including `AsyncMap`, `AsyncMultiMap`, `AsyncList`, `AsyncSet`, and `AsyncLock`.

-#### copycat-chronicle
-The `copycat-chronicle` module is a fast [Chronicle Queue](https://github.com/OpenHFT/Chronicle-Queue) based log implementation.

-#### netty
-The `copycat-netty` module provides a [Netty](http://netty.io) based protocol implementation.

-#### vertx
-The `copycat-vertx` module provides a [Vert.x 2](http://vertx.io) based protocol implementation.

-#### vertx3
-The `copycat-vertx3` module provides a [Vert.x 3](http://vertx.io) based protocol implementation.

 ## State machines